modio/modio-docs/public/en-us/game-integration/unity/feature-guides/unity-marketplace.md

 ### User Wallet Balance

 The implementations of `IModioStorefrontService` and `IModioVirtualCurrencyProviderService` should automatically sync the current User's Wallet.
-However you can force the sync by calling `User.Current.SyncWallet()`.
+However, you can force the sync by calling `User.Current.SyncWallet()`.

 ```csharp
 async void GetUserWalletBalanceExample()